Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Case Study

-To reduce the extent of heterogeneity as well as the dependence that is induced by heterogeneity in the population, it is often recommended to employ post-stratification of the population based on appropriate demographic (e.g. age, race or sex) or geographic variables \citep{Wolter86, Islam15}.
-In this application, we also estimate the prevalence of LD in four regions: North (1,671,534 inhabitants), East (4,467,527 inhabitants), West (5,955,299 inhabitants) and South (3,892,715 inhabitants) to facilitate regional surveillance and identification of associated risk factors.
-The results based on the proposed method are presented in Table \ref{LD_regional}.
-It is quite common to observe that the sum of the strata-wise estimate of the population sizes does not tally with the estimate obtained from the combined data if the underlining heterogeneity is not successfully accounted for.
-In this context of capture-recapture experiments, this phenomenon is popularly known as Simpson's paradox or simply Yule's association paradox \citep{Kadane99}.
-Interestingly, the estimate of the total LD incidence obtained by summing the four regional estimates approximately matches with the national estimate based on combined data (See Tables \ref{Leg_analysis}-\ref{LD_regional}).
-It is an indication that the proposed method successfully accounted for the heterogeneity present in the population.
-Additionally, we report the under-reporting rate (UR) and incidence rate (IR) \footnote{UR$=\frac{(\hat{N}-x_{0})}{\hat{N}}\times100$, IR$= \frac{\hat{N}}{\text{No. of inhabitants}}\times100,000$} for each of these four regions based on our estimate of the prevalence.
-The estimated UR in the North and West are similar but marginally lower than that in the South.
+In Table \ref{rate}, we also report the under-reporting rate (UR) and prevalence rate (PR) \footnote{UR$=\frac{(\hat{N}-n)}{\hat{N}}\times100$, PR$= \frac{\hat{N}}{\text{No. of inhabitants}}\times100,000$} for each of these four regions based on our estimate of the prevalence obtained from THBM-I. The estimated UR in the North and West are similar but marginally lower than that in the South.
 However, the estimated UR in the East is significantly higher than in other regions.
-We also observe that the CI associated with the estimate of LD incidence in the East is wide, and the corresponding MAE is also very high.
+We also observe that the CI associated with the estimate of LD incidence in the East is wide.
 This encourages further investigation, possibly involving information from other sources, to obtain a more reliable estimate.
-As mentioned before, the capture probability associated with Laboratory records is very low (See Figure \ref{Leg_plots}(b)), and it is worth considering alternative sources with higher capture probability to improve the coverage.
-The IR is the highest in the South and least in the North.
-However, a marginal difference in IR is observed between East and West.
+As mentioned before, the capture probability associated with Laboratory records is very low (see Figure \ref{Leg_plots}(b)), and it is worth considering alternative sources with higher capture probability to improve the coverage.
+The PR is the highest in the South and least in the North.
+However, a marginal difference in PR is observed between East and West.
 Some previous studies suggest that weather and climatic conditions are associated with LD incidence \citep{Karagiannisy09, Brandsema14}.
 On average, the northern provinces endure lower temperatures compared to the southern provinces.
 In particular, the east of Brabant and the very north of Limburg are the warmest during summer.
 Our analyses indicate that warm weather increases LD incidence, which supports the findings by \citet{Karagiannisy09} and \citet{Brandsema14}.
 Recently, researchers are also interested in the association between LD incidence and precipitation and humidity \citep{Passer20}.
 In general, there is no dry season in the Netherlands, and precipitation is common throughout the year.
-This is perhaps one of the major risk factors causing a higher IR in the Netherlands compared to other countries.
-In particular, the coastal provinces (West) experience the heaviest rain showers after the summer and during the autumn results in higher IR compared to the North.
-Several other factors related to demographics and socioeconomic characteristics may lead to higher incidence of LD \citep{Farnham14, Passer20}.
+This is perhaps one of the major risk factors causing a higher PR in the Netherlands compared to other countries.
+In particular, the coastal provinces (West) experience the heaviest rain showers after the summer and during the autumn resulting in higher PR compared to the North.
+Several other factors related to demographics and socioeconomic characteristics may lead to a higher incidence of LD \citep{Farnham14, Passer20}.
 Following a similar post-stratification strategy, as considered in this article, one can effectively support the general goals of surveillance.
-It helps to rapidly recognize cases that occur in similar locations and describe incidence and trends.
+It helps to rapidly recognize cases that occur in similar locations and describe incidences and trends.
 Also, one can identify opportunities for prevention and monitor the effectiveness of interventions implemented as part of an outbreak investigation \citep{CDC}.